Sydney L. Carr-Glenn, PhD

 -

-I employed automated content analyses of media data, to assess whether the type of news coverage that Black female political elites receive both in national television networks and across newspapers is distinctively unique relative to that of their counterparts.
-I analyze factors such as the tone of news coverage, the primary topics or themes that emerge in news stories, as well as the extent to which news coverage is more likely to highlight aspects of identity in discourse surrounding Black women political elites.
+I employed automated content analyses of media data, to assess whether the type of news coverage that Black female political elites receive in national television networks is distinctively unique relative to that of their counterparts.
+I analyze factors such as the tone of news coverage, the primary topics or themes that emerge in news stories, as well as the extent to which the news coverage they receive focuses on aspects of their race and gender identity.

 -

-Finally, I implement an additional survey experiment in order to examine whether direct exposure to negative news has a disproportionately more damaging effect on public opinion and support for Black female political elites.
+Finally, I implement original survey experiments in order to examine whether direct exposure to fictitious negative news has a disproportionately more damaging effect on public opinion and support for Black female political elites.

 Broader Impacts

-The Right to Bare Arms is critical for several reasons.
+Public Opinion, News Media, and Black Women in Politics is critical for several reasons.
 First, there is limited empirical information surrounding the experiences of Black female political elites in both the public opinion and political communication literatures.
 Much of the preceding work in this area has frequently centered the experiences either of Black male political figures, or White female political figures, often leaving Black women largely unconsidered.
 Further, this book sets forth an investigation into the experiences of Black female political elites at the intersection of both race and gender- something that is not often done within the scholarly literature.
-While previous works have set out to understand the experiences of Black women in the political arena more broadly (e.g., Reingold et al. 2020; Brown and Gershon 2017; Junn and Brown 2008), few studies have examined whether Black female political elites are systemically disadvantaged within the political arena in ways that their race-gender counterparts are not.
+While previous studies have set out to understand the experiences of Black women in the political arena more broadly (e.g., Reingold et al. 2020; Brown and Gershon 2017; Junn and Brown 2008), few studies have examined whether Black female political elites are systemically disadvantaged within the political arena in ways that their race-gender counterparts are not.

 Second, this book is timely given the increase of Black women entering into the political arena, in recent years at historic rates.
 We might look toward the inauguration of Vice President Kamala Harris (2021) and her most recent nomination as the Democratic Party presidential nominee for the 2024 presidential election.
 Or, on the other hand, we might also look toward the historic confirmation of Justice Ketanji Brown-Jackson to the U.S. Supreme Court (2022).
 And, Black women have also been sweeping the country in midterm elections at the congressional level, especially in 2018 and 2022.
 Black women have also enjoyed success in recent years in terms of being elected as mayor in some of America’s key cities such as Karen Bass in Los Angeles, CA and Keisha Lance-Bottoms who previously served in Atlanta, GA.
 Further, it is clear that we are at a pivotal moment in American history- a moment where Black women have been able to ascend to political prominence, and gain substantial success in being elected into high levels of political office.
 Furthermore, it is imperative that scholars of race, gender, and politics continue to advance this work and devote critical attention toward understanding the factors that shape the success of Black female political leaders.